 - There is a sexual and personal relationship.

 - There is no minimum duration which through the passage of time dictates that a couple residing together are now formally a common-law partnership.
-However, duration of the shared physical residency for the purposes of meeting a statutory requirement to qualify to receive a statutory benefit is generally for a period of not less than one year.
+However, the duration of the shared physical residency for the purposes of meeting a statutory requirement to qualify to receive a statutory benefit is generally for a period of not less than one year.
 You’ll need to confirm that entitlement by reading the specific statute or legislation relating to the benefit you are seeking to receive.
-Enrollment in a partner’s employment benefit plan or pension plan, for example, may require that the residency be of a continuous, uninterrupted period of one year or more.
+Enrollment in a partner’s employment benefit plan or pension plan, for example, may require that the residency is of a continuous, uninterrupted period of one year or more.

-- If there is a legislative requirement for the existence of a ‘conjugal relationship’ as part of the definition of common-law partnership to trigger the application of certain statutory rights then the relationship shares similar traits to a marriage such as fidelity, shared household responsibilities; and an actual or implied economic or financial arrangement.
+- If there is a legislative requirement for the existence of a ‘conjugal relationship’ as part of the definition of common-law partnership to trigger the application of certain statutory rights then the relationship shares similar traits to marriage such as fidelity, shared household responsibilities; and an actual or implied economic or financial arrangement.

 - Upon termination of the relationship, there is no formal documentation or deregistration required to proclaim that you are “legally” separated.
 In Canada, married spouses have a no-fault divorce being the ‘breakdown of the relationship.’
 This is not a required declaration for common-law spouses as there is no legislated termination process equivalent to a divorce order.

 You will need to file a Marital Status Change Form with Revenue Canada indicating that you are “separated.”
 There is no apparent timeline from when self-identification can be changed to ‘single’ status.
 This document provides for other automatic changes unless Revenue Canada is otherwise notified.